qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

 To find the optimal path between two points the following approach is used.
 Both points (start A and end B) are "tied" to the graph when it is built.
-Then using the methods :func:`shortestTree` or :func:`dijkstra` we build the shortest path tree with root in the start point A. In the same tree we also find the end point B and start to walk through the tree from point B to point
+Then using the methods :meth:`shortestTree <qgis.analysis.QgsGraphAnalyzer.shortestTree>` or :meth:`dijkstra <qgis.analysis.QgsGraphAnalyzer.dijkstra>` we build the shortest path tree with root in the start point A. In the same tree we also find the end point B and start to walk through the tree from point B to point
 A. The whole algorithm can be written as